AdamDynamic/xero-reporting/README.md

 # Management Reporting Database

-The purpose of this module is to generate a standardised set of company financial data that can be used for management reporting purposes.
+The purpose of this repo is to generate a standardised set of company financial data that can be used for management reporting purposes by users of Xero.

 ## Command Line Interface